|Current Location:||Collections Storage|

-Carved and painted wood statue of kneeling figure of Ravana, Hindu deity.
-Nine heads and nineteen arms.
-Skin of figure painted in red with yellow paint on short lower garment and ornamentation which includes crowns, earrings, necklaces, arm bands, anklets.
-Right arms: 1)to far right palm open supporting heads; 2)in front of right side of chest with palm open and upward; 3)above right knee holding Khadga (sword); 4)lowered hand grasping object which is currently missing, probably for Gada (club); 5)downward with palm open and facing down; 6)lowered holding Shula (spear); 7)to front holding Naga (snake); 8)front and upward holding handle with top broken off, probably for Trishula (trident); 9)upward holding Vajra (bolt of lightening); 10)straight to right side holding Ghanta (bell).
-Left arms: 1)far left and back palm open as if to support heads; 2)in front of chest with palm open and upward; 3)in front of body at waist level holding musical instrument with hand-like end; 4)downward with palm open and facing down; 5)lowered holding Khetaka (shield); 6)to front holding Gada (club); 7)raised holding Ankusha(hook); 8)raised holding Pasha (lasso); 9)raised holding curved end, possibly Padma (lotus) but piece is missing.
+Carved and painted wood statue of kneeling figure of Ravana, Hindu deity with nine heads and nineteen arms.
+Ravana is a giant figure in Indian mythology.
+He is often called the "Demon-King of Lanka", traditionally associated with the modern nation and island of Sri Lanka.
+Taking the evil-genius theme, Indian story tellers created a persona who is said to have been as smart and strong as ten men.
+This is why he is often portrayed with ten heads and twenty arms.
+This wooden statue is representative of south Indian portrayals of Ravana.
+If you count the heads there are only nine.
+The Indian artist elected to sacrifice the literal notion of ten heads in favor of symmetry, with a central head evenly flanked by four others.
+Orginially there were twenty arms.
+The skin of the figure is painted red with yellow paint on the short, lower, garment and ornamentation which includes crowns, earrings, necklaces, arm bands, anklets.
+Right arms: 1) Far right palm open supporting heads; 2) In front of right side of chest with palm open and upward; 3) Above right knee holding Khadga (sword); 4) Lowered hand grasping object which is currently missing, probably for Gada (club); 5) Downward with palm open and facing down; 6) Lowered holding Shula (spear); 7) To front holding Naga (snake); 8) Front and upward holding handle with top broken off, probably for Trishula (trident); 9) Upward holding Vajra (bolt of lightening); 10)Straight to right side holding Ghanta (bell).
+Left arms: 1) Far left and back palm open as if to support heads; 2) In front of chest with palm open and upward; 3) In front of body at waist level holding musical instrument with hand-like end; 4) Downward with palm open and facing down; 5) Lowered holding Khetaka (shield); 6) To front holding Gada (club); 7) Raised holding Ankusha(hook); 8) Raised holding Pasha (lasso); 9) Raised holding curved end, possibly Padma (lotus) but piece is missing.

 Current & Past Exhibitions:

 |Buddhism: History and Diversity of a Great Tradition (12 Dec 1985 - 21 Oct 2012)||View Objects in Exhibition|